AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 ### Dynamic Image Delivery by URL {#dynamic-image-delivery-url}

-If you save your query as a persisted query (for example, with the name `dynamic-url-x`) you can then call the persisted query directly.
+If you save your query as a persisted query (for example, with the name `dynamic-url-x`) you can then [execute the persisted query directly](/help/headless/graphql-api/persisted-queries.md#execute-persisted-query).

-For example, to directly call the previous samples (saved as persisted queries), use the following URLs:
+For example, to directly execute the previous samples (saved as persisted queries), use the following URLs:

 * [Single Parameter](#dynamic-image-delivery-single-specified-parameter); Persisted Query named `dynamic-url-x`